The ultimate Guatemala Packing List + what to wear

 Credit cards – Many Guatemalan stores now accept international credit cards.
 If you can do it, opt for a provider that doesn’t charge foreign transaction fees like Discover or Capital One.

 Debit card – if you plan to take money out of an ATM, having your debit card with you is a great idea.
 If you travel a lot, you may want to look into banking with Charles Schwab.
 The refund all international ATM fees at the end of each month.

 Otherwise, if you have a different card and you can’t withdraw money, go to 5B ATM and it should work (with a fee).

 Travel insurance – Always worth the expense!
 You never know what can happen and if you want prime care you must go to private hospitals which are very pricey.
 Make sure you are covered.
-If you are in doubt read my post on why you should have travel insurance where I give you at least 5 good reasons why.
+If you are in doubt read my post on why you should have

 Travel insurance from World Nomads is available to people from over 130 countries.
 It’s designed for adventurous travelers with cover for overseas medical, evacuation, baggage, and a range of adventure sports and activities.
 Read the policy details to ensure that it's right for you.

 Local Currency/Foreign Currency — You should exchange your currency into Quetzales as soon as you arrive.
 Keep in mind that banks will give you better exchange rates than currency exchange shops.